EvolveWithProseeker/Proseeker/README.md

     iterations = 1000000
     trys = 1000

-The details file (exampledeets.csv) loaed as 'user_input' consists of a .csv file with two columns. column one consists of the sequence of the protein from which sites are to be harvested as below:
+The details file (exampledeets.csv) loaded as 'user_input' consists of a .csv file with two columns as below:

     LTPEQVVAIASNIGGKQALETVQALLPVLCQAHG,12:13:14